MiningCableHQ/Netbeans-Projects/README.md

 # Netbeans-Projects
 ## Personal projects I made for funsies.
-Each folder is a Java Package.
+Each folder is a Java Project.
 Simply open it from Apache Netbeans.